nefarius/ViGEm.github.io/docs/projects/DsHidMini/DS4-Mode-User-Guide.md

 ### _'X' game does not detect my emulated DS4 / my game is not showing PS button icons_

 - First, double check if the game actually supports DS4 controllers _and_ has native PS icons when played with a DualShock 4.
-There is no direct way to check this besides Googling around and looking at forums
+There is no direct way to check this besides just testing, Googling around and looking at forums
 - If the game does not support DualShock 4/PS icons then that's in no way related to us and we can't do anything about it
 - If you are 100% sure the game supports PS button icons/DualShock 4, then it may be detecting that DS4Windows is running and then ignoring DS4 controllers (super rare case, only 1 game is known to do it).
 Check the [topic above](#i-cant-control-steams-big-picture-when-using-a-emulated-ds4-steam-doesnt-detect-my-controller-when-its-emulated-as-a-ds4-only-when-emulated-as-a-xbox-360) on how to solve this
 - If the game still doesn't recognize the emulated DualShock 4 then we have no idea what's going on and you are welcome on [reaching us through the proper means](https://vigem.org/Community-Support/)